Print

 Description

-This flavor-packed baked tofu Buddha bowl is loaded with veggies, sweet mango, and the most delicious spicy peanut sauce.
+Our vibrant flavor-packed baked tofu Buddha bowl is loaded with fresh colorful veggies, sweet mango, and a rich creamy peanut sauce.

 Ingredients